nikolasil/cv/index.md

 ## Languages

-My main language is **Greek**.
+My native language is **Greek**.

 Second Languages:
 - English (Lower)

-> I knew a little bit of German when i was young.
-I can make a brief conversation only.
+> I studied German when i was young.
+I can ONLY make a brief conversation.

 ---